 Hersh Perlis is the Director of the Legal Innovation Zone at Ryerson University.
 Prior to coming to Ryerson he spent almost 5 years at Queens Park as a Senior Advisor to several ministers.
 While at Queens Park he helped create, expand and oversee a number of key initiatives on behalf of the government.
 These included the 2015 Pan and Parapan American Games as well as other initiatives such as the Industrial Electricity Incentive Program and the Right to Play program for rural and remote First Nation communities.
 Prior to his time in government he was Director of Development for a national not-for-profit organization.
 Sports, politics and the lake are his passion and he enjoys them with his wife and two sons.

-Vanessa is the Marketing and Communications Coordinator at the Legal Innovation Zone.
-Vanessa graduated from Ryerson’s School of Journalism.
-Before working at the LIZ, she was the Marketing and Social Media Assistant at the DMZ.
+Angela is the Marketing and Communications Coordinator at the Legal Innovation Zone.
+Angela graduated from Ryerson’s School of Journalism and has written for some of Canada’s largest media outlets.

 Startup Experience Coordinator